Axis Vulnerability Management Policy

 Axis works continuously to identify and limit the risk associated with vulnerabilities in our offering.
 However, if you identify a security vulnerability associated with an Axis product, software or service, we urge you to report the problem immediately.
 Timely reporting of security vulnerabilities is critical for reducing the likelihood that they can be exploited in practice.
 Security vulnerabilities related to open-source software components should be addressed directly to the responsible entity.

-End users, partners, vendors, industry groups and independent researchers who have identified a potential vulnerability are encouraged to submit their findings to product-security@axis.com.
+End users, partners, vendors, industry groups, and independent researchers who have identified a potential vulnerability are encouraged to submit their findings through this form.
 The submitted report should include:

 The following response times from Axis can be expected: